-Ferrari, McLaren and Williams are the only teams to have recorded 1-2 finishes at the circuit.
+Ferrari, McLaren, Williams and Mercedes are the only teams to have recorded 1-2 finishes at the circuit.
 McLaren have the most 1-2 finishes at the circuit, with their drivers finishing first and second in 1988, 1989 and 1991.
 Mercedes’ 1-2 finish at the 2020 Emilia Romagna Grand Prix was the first for a team at this circuit since Ferrari finished first and second in 2002.

 Elio de Angelis holds the record for the largest win margin at Imola.
 He’s the only driver to have won by over a lap at the circuit, doing so for Lotus in 1985; a race in which multiple drivers ran out of fuel in the closing stages, and Alain Prost was disqualified having crossed the line first.
 The smallest win margin at the circuit is 0.215 seconds, which is the gap by which Fernando Alonso took victory in 2005.
 The 1982 San Marino Grand Prix is the only other Imola race which has been decided by less than a second.

-Of the 27 races held at Imola, nine have been won from pole position, while seventeen have been won from the front row of the grid.
-Max Verstappen’s victory in the 2021 Emilia Romagna Grand Prix was the first not taken from the front row of the grid.
+Of the 29 races held at Imola, nine have been won from pole position, while eighteen have been won from the front row of the grid.
+Max Verstappen’s victory in the 2021 Emilia Romagna Grand Prix was the first not taken from the front row of the grid at Imola since 2001.

 No wins have been recorded from further back than fifth on the grid at Imola.
 Nelson Piquet won the first two races at the track, both from fifth on the grid.

 Ferrari have taken the most podium finishes of any team at the circuit.
 They have a total of 24 podiums at the track.
 2020 was the first time that no Ferrari drivers appeared on the podium at Imola since the 1994 San Marino Grand Prix.

-Germany is the nation with the most podium finishes at the Nurburgring, with German drivers finishing in the top three on 15 occasions.
+Germany and Britain are tied as the nations with the most podium finishes at Imola, with both nations having finished in the top three on 15 occasions.